prohazko/tlv.edit/README.md

 tlv.edit
 ========

-Very basic TLV editor written in Typescript and Angular.js.
+Very basic TLV editor written in TypeScript and Angular.js.

 It doesn't support (now) any existing structure parsing or tag recognition